 Week 2: Configure and Pilot

-- Choose the right dial mode per segment: preview for complex, high-value accounts; progressive/power for mid-market; predictive for large, homogenous lists with strong QA coverage.
+- Choose the right dial mode per segment: preview for complex, high-value accounts; progressive or power for mid-market; predictive for large, more uniform lists with strong QA coverage.

-- Configure branded caller ID/STIR/SHAKEN where supported to reduce spam labeling and increase answer rates.
+- Configure caller authentication or branded calling features where supported to reduce spam labeling and increase answer rates.

 - Implement calling windows, time-zone rules, DNC scrubbing, and consent checks.
 Train reps on compliant openers and disclosures.